WASR-series rifles: WASR-2

 The WASR-2 is a semi-automatic rifle version of the PA md.
 86, which was developed from the AK-74.

 Chambered in 5.45x39, the WASR-2 is visually similar to the WASR-10, but with the bayonet lug ground off and lack of a muzzle brake.

 WASR-3

 This commercial export version of the WASR is chambered in 5.56×45mm NATO (which can also safely fire the .223 Remington round).
 It usually comes in the same configuration as the WASR-2.

 These have known problems with jamming or failure to feed.
 This may be due to low quality magazines, or their followers.

 The WASR-3 was originally supplied with surplus 5.45×39mm AK-74 magazines, which do not reliably feed the 5.56/.223 cartridge.
 People have used Wieger magazines with some success.

 Century Arms eventually began including Romanian copies of the reliable Wieger magazine with these rifles.
 Some switch the follower of an AK-74 magazine with one from Robinson Arms.

 Israeli Galil steel magazines are also known to work without modification in the WASR-3.
 Some owners have also modified the rifle to accept Bulgarian Circle-10 5.56 magazines, or Polish Beryl 5.56 magazines.

 These sometimes require some material to be removed from the receiver center support bar.

 WASR-M

 The WASR-M is a 2020 variant pistol caliber carbine.

 Utilizing a direct blowback mechanism, the WASR-M is chambered in 9mm Luger, and feeds from Glock pattern magazines.

 Notable incidents

-A WASR-10 rifle was used in the following mass shootings:
+WASR-10 rifles were used in the following mass shootings and other incidents in the US: